Kerala – God’s Own Country

-Kovalam Beach is the most famous beach resort of Kerala.
+Kovalam Beach is the most famous beach resort in Kerala.
 Kovalam is an internationally renowned beach with three adjacent crescent beaches.
 It has been a favorite haunt of tourists, especially Europeans, since the 1930s.
 A massive rocky promontory on the beach has created an enchanting bay of calm waters ideal for sea bathing.
-The leisure options at this beach are plenty and diverse – sunbathing, swimming, herbal body toning massages, special cultural programmes, Catamaran cruising etc. The tropical sun acts so fast that one can see the faint blush of coppery tan on the skin in a matter of minutes.
+The leisure options at this beach are plenty and diverse – sunbathing, swimming, herbal body toning massages, special cultural programs, Catamaran cruising, etc. The tropical sun acts so fast that one can see the faint blush of coppery tan on the skin in a matter of minutes.
 Life on the beach begins late in the day and carries on well into the night.

 Other Beaches of Kerala Vizhinjam Beach, Bekal Beach, Beypore Beach, Thangasserey Beach, Kappad Beach, Ezhimala Beach.

 Exotic Cities of Kerala :

 The Capital City of Kerala is located on a hilltop at the southern tip of the state.
 Trivandrum is popular for most visitors, the capital is simply a transit point on their way to Kovalam, the popular beach resort a few miles to the south.
-However, it is worth lingering for a day in this easy-going city to explore the narrow backstreets, old gabled houses, and parks which break up the modern center.
+However, it is worth lingering for a day in this easy-going city to explore the narrow backstreets, old gabled houses, and parks that break up the modern center.

 Kozhikode, Kerala still an important trading center for timber and tiles and endorse a number of tourist attractions for its visitors.
 The Pazhassi Raja Museum, a tourist spot in Kerala, showcases ancient murals, antique bronzes and old coins, and models of temples and monuments.
 Next door is the Art Gallery and its painted treasures, while the Krishna Menon Museum safeguards the belongings and souvenirs of the Indian leader V.K.
 Krishna Menon.

 The city center has been transformed into a large park called Mananchira Square, site of a musical fountain and an open-air theater.
 Nearby, the beaches beckon with soft trade breezes, and dolphins are frequently at play in the harbor.